salierri/dimhaven-docs/trigger-response.md

 Autosaves will always save on Slot0, and will overwrite the last autosave, while chapter saves will create a new slot and can only be overwritten manually

 The `ChapterTextKey` should be a key from the locales yaml, located under `chapter_autosaves`

+## HandAnimResponse

+> Plays an animation on `/Main Camera/emily_hands` if part of the animation name matches

+`HandAnimNameSnippet` can be anywhere in the animation name, ex. "seagull" will match "emily_hands_seagull_scare_1"